No commission • No endorsements • Based on owner experiences • Since 2008 • More

 |Consistency of firmness throughout core||Fair||Good|

-Most latex mattress warranties are for 20 years, while some less expensive models may have 10- or 5-year warranties.
-The warranties are generally prorated which means that for half of their warranty length, usually 10 years, the mattress owner pays a percentage of repair / replacement costs.
+Most latex mattress warranties are for 20 years, while some less expensive models may have 10-year warranties.
+The 20-year warranties are often prorated which means that for half of their warranty length, usually 10 years, the mattress owner will pay a percentage of repair / replacement costs.
 Non-prorated means there is no cost to the owner to repair / replace the mattress for the length of the warranty assuming certain conditions are met.

-The most common latex mattress durability complaint is that the beds compress or develop body impressions.
+The most common latex mattress durability complaint is that they compress or develop body impressions.
 As a result, "compression depth" is an important term which refers to how much (in inches) the mattress must compress / sag before warranty coverage begins; the smaller the number, the better the coverage.
 Most latex beds require 1" to 1.5" of compression to occur before coverage begins which is average or better compared to the typical mattress warranty.